 DriverWizard (included in the WinDriver toolkit) is a GUI-based diagnostics and driver generation tool that allows you to write to and read from the hardware, before writing a single line of code.
 The hardware is diagnosed through a Graphical User Interface – the device's configuration and pipes information is displayed, data can be transferred on the pipes, the pipes can be reset, etc.

 Once the device is operating to your satisfaction, DriverWizard creates the skeletal driver source code, with functions to access your hardware's resources.

-DriverWizard can be used to diagnose your hardware; on Windows it can also be used to generate an INF file for your hardware.
+DriverWizard can be used to diagnose your hardware and can generate an INF file for your hardware on Windows.

 DriverWizard is an excellent tool for two major phases in your HW/Driver development:

 The code generated by DriverWizard is composed of the following elements: